NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 The bootstrap function, regardless of whether it’s for the web or for native apps, needs to know which Angular component to start the application with.
 In this case, you’re passing control to a `AppComponent` component defined in `app.component.ts`.

-> **TIP**: In NativeScript we follow Angular 2’s own convention of naming component files with a `.component.ts` suffix.
+> **TIP**: In a NativeScript app you can follow the same code conventions you would in an Angular 2 web app.
+Here we’re using Angular 2’s own convention of naming component files with a `.component.ts` suffix.

 Next, open your app’s `app/app.component.ts` file; you should see the code below: